 At first glance, this may look more difficult to translate into JavaScript than the original C++.
 However, compiling C++ in general would require writing code to handle preprocessing, classes, templates, and all the idiosyncrasies and complexities of C++.
-LLVM assembly, while more verbose in this example, is lower-level and simpler to work on.
-Compiling it also has the benefit we mentioned earlier, which is one of the main goals of Emscripten, that it allows many languages can be compiled into LLVM and not just C++.
+LLVM assembly, while more verbose in this example, is lowerlevel and simpler to work on.
+It also has the benefit we mentioned earlier, which is one of the main goals of Emscripten, that many languages can be compiled into LLVM.

-A detailed overview of LLVM assembly is beyond our scope here (see http://llvm.org/docs/LangRef.html).
-Briefly, though, the example assembly above can be seen to define a function main(), then allocate some values on the stack (alloca), then load and store various values (load and store).
-We do not have the high-level code structure as we had in C++ (with a loop), instead we have labeled code fragments, called LLVM basic blocks, and code flow moves from one to another by branch (br) instructions.
+A detailed overview of LLVM assembly is beyond our scope here.
+Briefly, though, the example assembly above can easily be seen to define a function main(), then allocate some values on the stack (alloca), then load and store various values (load and store).
+We do not have the high-level code structure as we had in C++, with a loop, instead we have code 'fragments', each with a label, and code flow moves from one to another by branch (br) instructions.
 (Label 2 is the condition check in the loop; label 5 is the body, label 9 is the increment, and label 12 is the final part of the function, outside of the loop).
 Conditional branches can depend on calculations, for example the results of comparing two values (icmp).
 Other numerical operations include addition (add).
 Finally, printf is called (call).
 The challenge, then, is to convert this and things like it into JavaScript.

-In general, Emscripten's main approach is to translate each line of LLVM assembly into JavaScript, 1 to 1, into 'normal' JavaScript as much as possible.
-So, for example, an add operation becomes a normal JavaScript addition, a function call becomes a JavaScript function call, etc. This 1 to 1 translation generates JavaScript that resembles the original assembly code, for example, the LLVM assembly code shown before for main() would be compiled into the following:
+In general, Emscripten's approach is to translate each line of LLVM assembly into JavaScript, 1 for 1, into 'normal' JavaScript as much as possible.
+So, for example, an add operation becomes a normal JavaScript addition, a function call becomes a JavaScript function call, etc. This 1 to 1 translation generates JavaScript that resembles assembly code, for example, the LLVM assembly shown before for main() would be compiled into the following: